prayerappcnc/mantra-dhyan-privacy-policy/index.md

                 <p>Requests can be sent via email (see Contact section).</p>
         </li>
         <li>
-                <p>Religious Sensitivity Disclaimer<br>
+                <h3>Religious Sensitivity Disclaimer</h3>
-                This application is developed with respect for Hindu religious traditions.
+                <p>This application is developed with respect for Hindu religious traditions.
                 However, individual sentiments may vary.
                 If any content is found to be sensitive or objectionable:</p>
                 <ul>